State Custody related deaths

 2025-0364 18 Jul 2025 Inner West London

-Concerns summary Systemic failures include inadequate staffing affecting mental health assessments and key worker schemes, poor communication between prison and healthcare staff, and insufficient training on risks for foreign nationals and first aid.
+Concerns summary (AI summary) Systemic failures include inadequate staffing affecting mental health assessments and key worker schemes, poor communication between prison and healthcare staff, and insufficient training on risks for foreign nationals and first aid.

 Gavin Wheale